 As of September 30, 2010, over 198,883 cumulative HIV/AIDS cases were reported in California.
-Before 2006, another 40,000 un-named cases of HIV were also reported, although some of them may be duplicates of the named HIV cases.
+Another 40,000 un-named cases of HIV were also reported before 2006 although some of them may be duplicates of the named HIV cases.
 Patients living with HIV/AIDS totaled 108,986 at the end of September 2010.
 These numbers continue to grow since new cases of HIV and AIDS are being reported on a daily basis and patients now live much longer.
 In fact, after New York, California has the second highest number of HIV cases in the nation.
-Although the current and improved anti-retroviral small molecule drugs have prolonged the life of HIV infected individuals, these patients, their partners, friends and relatives still have to deal with the emotional, financial, and medical consequences of the disease.
+Although the current and improved anti-retroviral small molecule drugs have prolonged the life of these patients, they still have to deal with the emotional, financial, and medical consequences of this disease.
 The fear of side effects and the potential generation of drug resistant strains of HIV is a constant struggle that these patients have to live with for the rest of their lives.
-Furthermore, not every patient with HIV responds to treatment, and not every complication of HIV dissipates upon starting a drug regimen.
+Furthermore, not every patient with HIV responds to treatment and not every complication of HIV dissipates upon starting a drug regimen.
 In fact, the risk of some AIDS-related cancers still remains high despite the ongoing drug therapy.
 Additionally, in the current economic crisis, the financial burden of the long term treatment of these patients on California taxpayers is even more obvious.
-Recently, the lifetime cost of taking care of an HIV patient was calculated to be about $1.5 million.
+In 2006, the lifetime cost of taking care of an HIV patient was calculated to be about $618,900.
 Most of this was related to the medication cost.
 With the introduction of new HIV medications that have a substantially higher price and with the increase in the survival of HIV/AIDS patients, the cost of taking care of these patients can be estimated to be very high.

 Our proposed anti-HIV stem cell gene therapy strategy comprises the modification of autologous hematopoietic blood forming stem cells with a triple combination of potent anti-HIV genes delivered by a single lentiviral vector construct.
-This approach would engineer a patient’s immune cells to become resistant to HIV infection.
-By transplanting these anti-HIV gene expressing stem cells back into an HIV infected patient, the ability of HIV to further replicate and destroy the patient’s immune system would be diminished.
-The prospect of such a stem cell based therapy which may require only a single treatment (at a cost of $100,000) to functionally cure an HIV infected patient, lasting for the life of the individual, without having to take drugs would be especially compelling to the HIV community and the people of California.
+This approach would engineer a patient’s immune cells in a way to make them completely resistant to HIV infection.
+By transplanting these anti-HIV gene expressing stem cells back into an HIV infected patient, the ability of HIV to further replicate and ravage the patient’s immune system would be diminished.
+The prospect of such a stem cell based therapy which may require only a single treatment to cure an HIV infected patient and which would last for the life of the individual would be especially compelling to the HIV community and the people of California.